partylikeits1983/CLOB/README.md

 # Architecture

-### Single fill of a SWAPP note
+### Single fill of a PSWAP note
 ![single fill](assets/single_fill.png)

-The core of the zkCLOB on Miden is the SWAPP note.
-SWAPP stands for "Partially Fillable SWAP" (as opposed to the standard SWAP note which is not partially fillable).
+The core of the zkCLOB on Miden is the PSWAP note.
+PSWAP stands for "Partially Fillable SWAP" (as opposed to the standard SWAP note which is not partially fillable).

-In the image above, the SWAPP note is filled by a single account.
+In the image above, the PSWAP note is filled by a single account.

-### Matching two SWAPP notes against each other
+### Matching two PSWAP notes against each other
 ![match fill](assets/match_fill.png)

-Since it isn't very efficient if every user needs to generate a transaction to fill other user's orders, we can match the SWAPP notes of two traders together.
+Since it isn't very efficient if every user needs to generate a transaction to fill other user's orders, we can match the PSWAP notes of two traders together.
 There are 2 possible outcomes:
 - Note 1 is partially filled, and note 2 is completely filled.
-- Both SWAPP notes are completely filled.
+- Both PSWAP notes are completely filled.

-### Batch matching multiple SWAPP notes
+### Batch matching multiple PSWAP notes
 ![batch fill](assets/batch_fill.png)

-To further improve order settlement speed, we can batch match many SWAPP notes at a time.
+To further improve order settlement speed, we can batch match many PSWAP notes at a time.

 ## Running the demo:
 ```